 What is a Capital Loss Tax Deduction?

 If you’ll recall, capital gains taxes must be paid on gains when an investment is sold.
 Short-term capital gains (for investments held for less than one year) are taxed at ordinary income tax rates – basically whatever marginal tax bracket the income falls into.
-Long-term capital gains are taxed at a discounted rate.
-The rates are as follows:
+Long-term capital gains, meanwhile, are taxed at a preferential discounted rate.
+The capital gains rates are as follows for 2023 and 2024:

 When you sell an investment for a gain, you pay taxes on the gain.
 But when you sell at a loss, you get to deduct the loss from your taxes.
 This is a capital loss tax deduction.

 Fortunately, capital losses have no such distinction in tax rate as highlighted in the table above.
 Whether you’ve held an investment for 10 days or 5 years does not matter – your deduction comes off your last earned dollars, at your top marginal tax rate – which can result in a sizable tax deduction and savings for you.

 Let’s take a look at an example so you can see what I’m talking about.
 Let’s say you buy 100 shares of “Chatch & Sons, Inc.” for $150.
 Months later, Chatch & Sons CEO and founder, Chatch McGee, holds a press conference to announce that he had improper relations with dozens of interns.
 Newborns and lawsuits are popping left and right.
 The stock tanks to $120.
 The future of Chatch & Sons does not look good.
 You decide to sell, and are left with proceeds of $12,000.
 This results in a capital loss of $3,000 ($12,000 proceeds minus the original $15,000 cost).

 Meanwhile, your income tops out well into the marginal 32% tax bracket.
 Assuming you had no other capital gains or losses, how much did selling your stock save you in taxes paid?

 $3,000 x 0.32 = $960